 - PERF Indiana Administrative Code 35 IAC 1.2-5-5, revised and adopted by the Board on November 2016

 - TRF Administrative Code 35 IAC 14-2-10, revised and adopted by the Board on November 2016.

 A special death benefit was passed in 2015 by the Indiana General Assembly.
 Known as HEA 1080, the benefit covers a line-of-duty death in the amount of $150,000 for emergency medical service providers.
 As an employer, you may elect to purchase coverage at $100 per year for each of your employees.
 For more information please review these documents:

-Starting July 1, 2016, the ASA Only plan will be an option for PERF local units known as political subdivisions (PSDs).
+Starting July 1, 2016, the My Choice: Retirement Saving Plan will be an option for PERF local units known as political subdivisions (PSDs).
 If you would like to find out how you may be able to offer this plan to your employees, please review the information below.

 While every attempt has been made to verify that the information provided is correct, INPRS does not make any representation or warranty as to the completeness or accuracy of the information provided herein.
 PERF and TRF employers are not expected to determine a member’s entitlement to benefits.
 The content provided does not constitute legal advice.
 In the event of a conflict between the information online and the law, the law must be followed.